High availability: Scheduled and unscheduled downtime

 A distinction can be made between scheduled and unscheduled downtime.
 Typically, scheduled downtime is a result of maintenance that is disruptive to system operation and usually cannot be avoided with a currently installed system design.
 Scheduled downtime events might include patches to system software that require a reboot or system configuration changes that only take effect upon a reboot.
 In general, scheduled downtime is usually the result of some logical, management-initiated event.
 Unscheduled downtime events typically arise from some physical event, such as a hardware or software failure or environmental anomaly.
 Examples of unscheduled downtime events include power outages, failed CPU or RAM components (or possibly other failed hardware components), an over-temperature related shutdown, logically or physically severed network connections, security breaches, or various application, middleware, and operating system failures.

 If users can be warned away from scheduled downtimes, then the distinction is useful.
 But if the requirement is for true high availability, then downtime is downtime whether or not it is scheduled.

 Many computing sites exclude scheduled downtime from availability calculations, assuming that it has little or no impact upon the computing user community.
 By doing this, they can claim to have phenomenally high availability, which might give the illusion of continuous availability.
 Systems that exhibit truly continuous availability are comparatively rare and higher priced, and most have carefully implemented specialty designs that eliminate any single point of failure and allow online hardware, network, operating system, middleware, and application upgrades, patches, and replacements.
 For certain systems, scheduled downtime does not matter, for example, system downtime at an office building after everybody has gone home for the night.

 Percentage calculation

 Availability is usually expressed as a percentage of uptime in a given year.
 The following table shows the downtime that will be allowed for a particular percentage of availability, presuming that the system is required to operate continuously.
 Service level agreements often refer to monthly downtime or availability in order to calculate service credits to match monthly billing cycles.
 The following table shows the translation from a given availability percentage to the corresponding amount of time a system would be unavailable.
+Availability is often quoted in terms of "nines", with 90% availability being called "one nine", 99% "two nines", 99.9% "three nines" and so on.
+As the number of nines gets larger, the availability targets get exponentially more stringent.